kyleco/kyleco.github.io/_posts/2020-05-12-experiment-standard-errors.md

 This post assumes you are familiar with the [previous one]({{ site.url }}/experiment-panel-data/), in which we simulated models for grouped data in A/B tests.
 Today's post builds on those by considering clustered treatment assignment and corrected standard errors.

 As before our setting is a photo-sharing website.
 Each person in the experiment can visit the site multiple times.
 Our experiment tests a change that we hope increases the probability of posting a photo.
 In the previous simulations we randomized at the **visit-level**.
 That is, on each visit we flipped a coin to decide whether to show the treatment or control version.
 However, in many situations we want to randomize at the **person-level**, flipping a coin for each person and putting them in a single version of the site for the entire experiment.
 Why?
-People will be confused or behave unnaturally if their experience on the site is inconsistent.
-Or, the functionality may be broken or incompatible between the two versions.[[^1]] Simulations give us several key lessons about person-level randomization.
+People may be confused or behave unnaturally if their experience on the site is inconsistent.
+Or, the functionality may be broken or incompatible between the two versions.[[^1]] We learn some key lessons about person-level randomization using simulations.

 ### Key lessons

 1. Person-level randomization can substantially decrease statistical power relative to visit-level randomization.
+The power loss depends on the amount of between-person heterogeneity.
 2. We need to adjust our inference to account for the person-level randomization.
 Otherwise, our p-values can be dramatically wrong.
 Fortunately, "clustered standard errors" handles this conveniently and generally.
 The correction is availabe in standard R and Python packages.

 <!--